Rus6969/Playwright-Typescript/README.md

 We'd like to express our gratitude to the Playwright and TypeScript communities for their fantastic tools and resources that make this project possible.
 ```

-You can copy and paste this markdown code into your project's README file on GitHub.
-Remember to replace "Your Project Logo or Screenshot" with an actual image link and customize the content to match your specific project details.